UNet: A Generic and Reliable Multi-UAV Communication and Networking Architecture for Heterogeneous Applications: Conclusion

 \section{Conclusion}

-We presented the design of a novel, generic multi-UAV communication and networking architecture that concurrently supports heterogeneous applications.
-UNet demonstrates seamless handling of both infrastructure-based and infrastructure-less networks within the same framework.
-Additionally, we introduced a UAV gateway capable of interoperating with various wireless protocols, while offering a remote monitoring and control system that enhances user convenience in managing individual applications.
+We presented the design of a novel, generic multi-UAV communication and networking system architecture that concurrently supports heterogeneous applications.
+UNet demonstrates seamless handling of infrastructure-based and infrastructure-less networks within the same framework.
+Additionally, we introduced a UAV gateway capable of interoperating with various wireless protocols while offering a remote monitoring and control system that enhances user convenience in managing individual applications.
 The practical implementation and evaluation results underscore the effectiveness of UNet.

+From our design and implementation, the key takeaway is that combining ad hoc and infrastructure networks within a unified architecture, along with middleware-based data handling and network parameter optimization, is essential for supporting heterogeneous UAV applications.
+In addition, the use of standard interfaces and protocols enables platform-agnostic deployment and improves scalability across different UAV systems.

-This work enhances the efficiency and reliability of multi-UAV systems, critical for disaster management, precision agriculture, and infrastructure monitoring.
-It optimizes task execution and data transmission, enabling real-time operations, scalability, and faster decision-making in collaborative UAV scenarios.
+This work enhances the efficiency and reliability of multi-UAV systems, critical for disaster management, precision agriculture, infrastructure monitoring, etc. It optimizes task execution and data transmission, enabling real-time operations, scalability, and faster decision-making in collaborative UAV scenarios.

-In the future, we will focus on developing mechanisms to support an even larger number of UAVs while maintaining performance and reliability.
+The next step is to develop mechanisms to support more UAVs while maintaining performance and reliability.
+Apart from that, another possible extension could be on developing a formal analytical model of UNet to enable theoretical analysis, including performance bounds and scalability evaluation under different network conditions.
+Another possible direction is evaluating network behavior under battery depletion and UAV failure conditions to further enhance the assessment of UNet resilience and adaptability.
 Additionally, implementing AI-driven algorithms for dynamic network optimization, predictive maintenance, and autonomous decision-making could further enhance the architecture's adaptability and efficiency.
-These advancements will ensure the system can effectively handle increasing complexity and operational demands.
+These advancements will ensure that the system can effectively handle increasing complexity and operational demands.